w3f/Grants-Program/applications/PolkadotSnap.md

 ### Project Details

-Polkadot Snap is an “Snap Application” running on MetaMask.
-Polkdaot Snap will act as two ways for users.
+Polkadot Snap is a “Snap Application” running on MetaMask.
+Polkadot Snap will act in two ways for users.
 Firstly it will be the wallet adapter for Dapp developers.
 With it, the Dapp can interact with MetaMask for Polkadot.
 Secondly, The Polkadot Snap will be the wallet for Polkadot.
-It will provide functionality like transfer asset, stake token etc.
+It will provide functionality like transferring assets, staking tokens, etc.

 We will use React, Mobx, and Typescript for building this application.
 Considering Polkadot Snap is not completed yet, we put some samples of our BTCSnap for your reference.
 - Alpha version of BTCSnap：https://btc.justsnap.io/